Link - features, functions and FAQ

 Where can I find Link?

-Link is available in Live 9.6 and higher.
+Link is available in Live 9.6 and later.
 Open Live's Preferences > Link/MIDI tab and enable Link.

 It also comes as a built-in feature of other music applications across Windows, Mac, iOS and Android platforms.
 Check our Link apps page for the full list of Link enabled apps.